 News Magazines.
-Jackson County Campus publishes a monthly newspaper, Insight.
-The Mississippi Sound on the Jefferson Davis Campus is published by students twice each semester.
+The J. C. Star on the Jackson County Campus and The Mississippi Sound on the Jefferson Davis Campus are published by the students twice each semester.

 Literary Magazine.
 Footprints is published each spring on the Perkinston Campus and is a collection of original poems, essays and writings of the students.